-A do-not-resuscitate order, or DNR, is a document that tells doctors, nurses and other emergency medical staff what they should not do when a person stops breathing, or when their heart rhythm is life-threatening.
+A do-not-resuscitate order, or DNR, is a document that tells doctors, nurses and other emergency medical staff what not to do when a person stops breathing, or when their heart rhythm is life-threatening.
 It can include instructions on what methods should be avoided to revive someone, such as those listed below:

 - Cardiopulmonary resuscitation (CPR)